 Lots of credits.
 Paul Lux (PL) was working at McMurdo and was involved with the traverse preparation and loading.
 He lent his camera to Keith Kurdi (KK) who took photos at the recovery site.

-Other sources which should be consulted for additional details--this 2009 historical blog post by Jeff Thompson (JT) who was part of the search-and-rescue team; chapter 1 of Blazing Ice by John Wright--this book describes John's creation of the South Pole Traverse route--which would require the conquering of this crevassed area known as the Shear Zone; an article in the Vol. 12 N. 2/3 issue of Antarctic (the full issue is available here; the article begins on page 53); this 26 February 2002 Nature article which briefly quotes Q; and this journal article "Analysis of a shear zone where a tractor fell into a crevasse, western side of the Ross Ice Shelf, Antarctica" by Ian M. Whillans and Carolyn J. Murray, which appeared in Vol. 33, Issue 1 of the Cold Regions Science and Technology journal (W&M).
+Other sources which should be consulted for additional details--this 2009 historical blog post by Jeff Thompson (JT) who was part of the search-and-rescue team; chapter 1 of Blazing Ice by John Wright--this book describes John's creation of the South Pole Traverse route--which would require the conquering of this crevassed area known as the Shear Zone; an article in the Vol. 12 N. 2/3 issue of Antarctic (now behind a paywall); the article begins on page 53); this 26 February 2002 Nature article which briefly quotes Q; and this journal article "Analysis of a shear zone where a tractor fell into a crevasse, western side of the Ross Ice Shelf, Antarctica" by Ian M. Whillans and Carolyn J. Murray, which appeared in Vol. 33, Issue 1 of the Cold Regions Science and Technology journal (W&M).
 Q's narrative above appeared in the appendix of this article.
 It's behind a paywall, but the abstract and article link is here.

 And of course I must acknowledge additional assistance from Sarah Krall, Jordan Dickens, and a few other folks who've contributed to discussions about this incident.
 Thanks!